 With the Gregorian calendar starting a day at midnight and with Jewish custom starting a day at sunset it is easy to see how someone could easily become confused trying to keep scriptural time.
 I am writing this short study to prove from scripture that a day begins at dawn and so we will continue with that premise.

+I want you to consider the following question.
 Who existed first?
 Elohim or Satan?
-In that answer is the answer to whether light comes first or darkness.
+For in that very question is the answer to whether light comes first or darkness.

 Here Yahshua is speaking to Paul and He says: